 Non-Degree Seeking Status

 The non-degree classification is used only by those students who will not be working toward a degree at UWF.
 Non-degree students are not assigned an academic advisor.
-Successful completion of courses in this classification does not provide a basis for admission to degree status.
-Non-degree students are expected to have the appropriate academic background to complete college level course work.
+Successful completion of courses in this classification cannot be used in consideration for admission as a degree-seeking student.
+Students wishing to attend as non-degree seeking and are not classified as a dual enrollment student must be 18 years or older or have a high school diploma or its' equivalent.
+Students who do not meet this requirement and are attending a high school that does not participate in Dual Enrollment will be required to meet Dual Enrollment requirements in order to enroll as a Non-Degree seeking student.
+These students will be considered on a case-by-case basis.
+Non-degree students are expected to have the appropriate academic background to complete college-level course work.
 Returning non-degree students must file a new non-degree student application in the Office of Undergraduate Admissions.
 The non-degree student registration period begins approximately two weeks prior to the first day of classes for the semester; see the Academic Calendar for specific dates.

 Course work completed as a non-degree student will be included in the undergraduate UWF GPA, as determined by the level of the course.
 If a non-degree student becomes admitted as degree-seeking, all non-degree courses will be included in both the student's GPA and degree audit (where applicable).
 However, departments do have the option to exclude non-degree courses from a student's degree audit.
-To be considered for degree status, students must contact the Office of Undergraduate Admissions and complete the required application.
-Once a student is granted undergraduate degree-seeking status, change to non-degree status is not permitted until the baccalaureate degree is earned.
+To be considered for degree status, students must contact the Office of Undergraduate Admissions and complete the required application and submit supporting documents.
+Once a student is offered admission as an undergraduate degree-seeking student, change to non-degree status is not permitted until the baccalaureate degree is earned.